Given it’s the start of the financial year, for business owners it’s worth taking stock of how you are making the most of your business spend.

 The following cards all worth looking at for their earn rates north of 1 point per dollar, and that they are either aimed at business owners, or are consumer cards without business use excluded in their terms and conditions.

-American Express Explorer offers 2 Membership Rewards Gateway points per $ spent, which is the equivalent of 1.5 frequent flyer points per $ – and this is uncapped.
+American Express Explorer offers 2 Membership Rewards points per $ spent, which is the equivalent of 1 frequent flyer points per $ – and this is uncapped.
 The Business Explorer does the same with a points bonus if you spend over $100,000 annually.

-Both would yield Membership Rewards Gateway points at 1.2c per point, which means frequent flyer points earned at 1.6c per point or Starwood Preferred Guest points at 2.4c per point.
+Both would yield Membership Rewards points at 2c per point, which means frequent flyer points earned at 1.182c per point.

-The Qantas Ultimate American Express offers 1.5 Qantas Point per $, uncapped, which means Qantas Points earned from RewardPay payments at 1.6c per point.
+The Qantas Ultimate American Express offers 1.25 Qantas Point per $, uncapped, which means Qantas Points earned from RewardPay payments at 1.892c per point.

 We have intentionally excluded other American Express cards such as Westpac Altitude Black, which states in it’s terms that the card can’t be used to earn points for business purposes.
-We have also excluded American Express-issued cards which would earn at 1 point per dollar or less for RewardPay payments, as the cost per point is creeping up to be too high to consider, in my opinion.
+We have also excluded American Express-issued cards which would earn less than 1 point per dollar for RewardPay payments, as the cost per point is creeping up to be too high to consider, in my opinion.

 RewardPay can be an aggressive way to quickly increase your points balances if you have confidence you can use those points for great travel outcomes which yield more value than the cost of paying the surcharge.
 I’ve used their service since launch and can recommend it – they do what they say and my experience of the service has been good.